Waste Isolation Pilot Plant: Future

 Following the interment of waste in the facility, estimated to be sometime between 2025 and 2035 the storage caverns will be collapsed and sealed with 13 layers of concrete and soil.
 Salt will then seep into and fill the various fissures and cracks surrounding the casks of waste.
 After approximately 75 years, the waste will be completely isolated from the environment.

 The Yucca Mountain Nuclear Waste Repository is an unfinished, currently defunct deep geological repository in Nye County, Nevada.
-In 1987, Congress selected Yucca Mountain to be researched as the potential first permanent repository of nuclear waste, and directed the Department of Energy (DOE) to disregard other proposed sites and study the Yucca Mountain exclusively.
+In 1987, Congress selected Yucca Mountain to be researched as the potential first permanent repository of nuclear waste, and directed the Department of Energy (DOE) to disregard other proposed sites and study Yucca Mountain exclusively.
 However, federal funding for the site was terminated in 2011 by amendment to the Department of Defense and Full-Year Continuing Appropriations Act, passed on April 14, 2011.

 Criteria

 Waste that is to be disposed of at WIPP must meet certain "waste acceptance criteria".
 It accepts transuranic waste generated from DOE activities.
 The waste must have radioactivity exceeding 100 nCi per gram from TRUs that produce alpha radiation with a half life greater than 20 years.
 This criterion includes plutonium, uranium, americium, and neptunium among others.
-The WIPP must not act as disposal site for any high-level radioactive waste or any nuclear fuel that has already been used.
+The WIPP must not act as a disposal site for any high-level radioactive waste or any nuclear fuel that has already been used.
 Mixed waste contains both radioactive and hazardous constituents, and WIPP first received mixed waste on September 9, 2000.
 Mixed waste is joint-regulated by the EPA and the New Mexico Environment Department.

 The containers may also contain a limited amount of liquids.
 The energy released from radioactive materials will dissociate water into hydrogen and oxygen (radiolysis).
 This could then create a potentially explosive environment inside the container.
 The containers must be vented, as well, to prevent this from happening.
 All containers must pass a visual inspection that is documented to insure that all containers are in good condition.
-"Good condition" is described "[not having significant rusting, is of sound and structural integrity, and does not show signs of leakage."
+"Good condition" is described as "not having significant rusting, is of sound and structural integrity, and does not show signs of leakage."